webplatform/docs/apis/canvas/CanvasRenderingContext2D/miterLimit/index.md

 |Read_only=No
 |Example_object_name=CanvasRenderingContext2D
 |Javascript_data_type=Number
 |Return_value_description=When setting, values that are not finite values greater than zero are ignored.
+Default is 10.0.
 }}
 {{Examples_Section
 |Not_required=Yes